 3. Avoid organic solvent cleaners

-The color of the PU is light creamy white.
-The variety of rich color effects for the PU and Poly collectibles are hand-painted.
-The organic solvents are a major enemy of the paint and please take care to protect the coating when storing or playing with the toys.
-Please be careful with alcohol when cleaning the soiled areas, including a variety of alcohol wipes and cleaners.
-Unless there is no other way, do not clean your collectibles with wind-medicated oil.
+The color of PU is a light creamy white, while the rich variety of color effects on PU and Poly collectibles are hand-painted.
+Organic solvents are a major enemy of the paint, so be sure to protect the coating when storing or handling the toys.
+When cleaning soiled areas, be cautious with alcohol, including alcohol wipes and cleaners.
+Unless absolutely necessary, avoid using wind-medicated oil to clean your collectibles.

-Summary: The key points for PU and Poly collectibles are to avoid collision and to be aware of damage from organic solvent cleaners.
+Summary: The key points for preserving PU and Poly collectibles are to avoid collisions and to protect them from damage caused by organic solvent cleaners.

 How to clean up the dust?

-This is a head-scratcher no matter what you collect.
-It's worth mentioning because the accumulation of dust not only affects the aesthetics of the toys but also causes irreversible damage to them if they are not cleaned for a long time.
+This is a dilemma no matter what you collect.
+It's worth mentioning because the accumulation of dust not only affects the aesthetics of the toys but can also cause irreversible damage if left uncleaned for a long period.

-First, the cleaning tools.
-A laptop or camera cleaning kit is perfect for this and usually includes a soft cloth, ear wash ball and soft bristle brush.
-Let's talk about cleaning techniques.
-Use an ear wash ball to clean large areas of floating dust, then gently wipe with a dry soft cloth.
-Please remember not to use wet clothing or organic solvent cleaners.
-Finally, gently brush the recessed crevice area a few times.
-Dip a soft cloth in a little lukewarm water and wipe gently if you are unfortunate enough to get a stain.
-Add some rubbing alcohol to the water and wipe gently if you can't get it off.
+First, let's talk about cleaning tools.
+A laptop or camera cleaning kit is perfect for this, as it typically includes a soft cloth, an air blower (ear wash ball), and a soft bristle brush.
+Now, let's discuss the cleaning techniques.
+Use the air blower to remove floating dust from large areas, then gently wipe with a dry, soft cloth.
+Remember, never use wet cloths or organic solvent cleaners.
+For recessed areas, gently brush a few times with the soft bristle brush.
+If you happen to get a stain, dip a soft cloth in lukewarm water and wipe gently.
+If the stain persists, add a small amount of rubbing alcohol to the water and wipe gently again.